 Interpretation and Definitions

 Personal pronouns: Except where the context otherwise provides or requires:

-- the terms you or your refers to any person who provides us with personal information, whether via the Website or otherwise.
+the terms we, us or our refers to Hills to Hawkesbury Community News and its affiliated entities (as appropriate) and the terms you or you’re referring to any person who provides us with personal information, whether via the Website or otherwise.

 Privacy Act means the Privacy Act 1988 (Cth) as amended.